Nam Xay Viewpoint in Vang Vieng Laos

 What you need to know before traveling to Vang Vieng

-• You can get to Vang Vieng from Luang Prabang or Vientiane.
-It is possible to apply for a visa on arrival in Laos, for most nationalities – bring 1 passport photo and US dollars for the application fee.
-The Laos visa-on-arrival fee varies between about 30 USD to 40 USD depending on your nationality (+1 USD for the visa service fee), and in general the Laos tourist visa is valid for 30 days.
+✈️ You can get to Vang Vieng from Luang Prabang or Vientiane.
+It is possible to apply for a visa on arrival in Laos at both airports for most nationalities – bring 1 passport photo and US dollars for the application fee.
+The Laos visa-on-arrival fee is 40 USD, and in general the Laos tourist visa is good for 30 days.
+You can also apply for your Laos e-Visa ahead of time here, however the fee varies according to nationality and takes several days to process.

-• You can get a local Laos SIM card at the airport, and internet connectivity is fairly stable throughout the country.
+📱 You can get a local Laos SIM card at the airport for very cheap, and internet connectivity is surprisingly strong.

-• Before you travel to Vang Vieng, make sure you download these Hobo Maps to your phone: Vang Vieng town map, Vang Vieng area map & Vang Vieng north map.
+🗺️ Before you travel to Vang Vieng, make sure you download these maps to your phone from Hobo Maps: Vang Vieng town map, Vang Vieng area map & Vang Vieng north map.
+Most places in town will sell hard copies of the map but you can access them for free online.

-• The currency is the Lao Kip, and the exchange rate varies from approximately 8000-8600 LAK: 1 USD.
-Cash is king in Laos – there are plenty of places to exchange money in Vientiane, Luang Prabang and Vang Vieng, and there are also ATMs where you can withdraw money.
+💱 The currency is the Lao Kip, and the exchange rate varies from approximately 18,000-20,000 LAK: 1 USD these days (when we visited a few years ago it was 8,000 LAK: 1 USD).
+There are plenty of places to exchange money in Vientiane, Luang Prabang and Vang Vieng itself, and there are also ATMs where you can withdraw money.

 Looking for more Southeast Asia travel tips?
 Click here for 10 things you should know before you visit Southeast Asia!